drs-az/Beam/README.md

 ## 🔐 Passphrase Guidelines

-You may use either:
-- Numeric sequences with commas (e.g. `4,2,5,8,3,3`)
-- Full alphanumeric passphrases (e.g. `correct horse battery staple`)
+- Passphrases must be at least 6 characters long.

-> 💡 Commas are only required for numeric sequences.
-The app enforces a minimum
-> zxcvbn strength score of **3** before enabling any actions.
+- The app enforces a minimum zxcvbn strength score of **3** before enabling any actions.
+- Choose a strong, unique passphrase to maximize security.

 ## 🚀 How to Use

 1. Open `index.html` in a browser (mobile or desktop).
+2. *(Optional)* Click **Generate Key Pair** to create an ECDSA key pair for signing.
+Use **Export Public Key** to share your public key with others.
-2. Select one of the actions from the dropdown:
+3. Select one of the actions from the dropdown:
    - **Encrypt Text**
    - **Decrypt Text**
    - **Decrypt Text File**
    - **Encrypt Image**
    - **Decrypt QR**
-3. For encryption, enter your message or upload an image (ensure the image is **100kb or smaller**); for decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
+4. For encryption, enter your message or upload an image (ensure the image is **100kb or smaller**); for decryption, paste the encrypted string, upload an encrypted text file, or scan/upload a QR code image.
-4. Enter your passphrase.
+5. Enter your passphrase.
-5. Click the corresponding action button:
+6. Click the corresponding action button:
    - **Run** for text encryption/decryption
    - **Encrypt Image** for image encryption
    - **Decode QR** for QR code decryption
-6. Review the result: copy the output, download the QR code, or share via the generated link.
+7. Review the result: copy the output, download the QR code, or share via the generated link.
-7. Use the **Reset** button to clear the form and start over.
+8. Use the **Reset** button to clear the form and start over.

 ## 🖼️ File and Image Encryption